marcintreder/relevel-landing-page/src/pages/blog/home-office-ergonomics.md

 ---
 templateKey: blog-post
 title: Home Office Ergonomics.
 How to Set up a Pain-Free Workstation.
-description: Home office ergonomics is crucial for healthy and comfortable work from home.
+description: An ergonomic set up for your home office is crucial for your health and comfort.
 Avoid pain and injuries with the correct set-up.
 date: 2020-04-17T01:48:56.997Z
 featuredpost: true
 featuredimage: /img/featured-image-5-.png